stelace/marketplace-demo/docs/deployment.md

 # Deployment

-We’ve set up continuous deployment for production (master) and development branches and you just have to click "_Deploy to netlify_" in [README](../README.md) to get started.

-Please refer to `netlify.toml` file and [Netlify CD docs](https://www.netlify.com/docs/continuous-deployment).

-You can still deploy manually with Netlify.
+You can deploy manually with Netlify.
 Install [Netlify CLI](https://github.com/netlify/cli) if needed `npm install -g netlify-cli`, then login with `netlify login` and just run the following:

 ```sh
 npm run deploy